caro-is-cooking/caro-is-cooking/README.md

 # 🍳 Caro is Cooking

-My first project on GitHub — a minimal landing page for **caro-is-cooking**.
+My first project on my new GitHub account — a minimal landing page for **caro-is-cooking**.

-Open it in a browser to see a **minimal 8-bit animated scene**: dark brown page, pixel font, and a red-haired cook with green eyes making eggs in a pan.
-No outlines, no mouth — just flat colors, subtle motion (stirring, steam, blink), and a simple brown frame.
+Open it in a browser to see a **minimal 8-bit animated scene**: dark brown page, pixel font, and a red-haired cook making eggs in a pan.
+Flat colors, subtle motion (stirring, steam, blink), and a simple frame.

 ## What's inside